hackforla/peopledepot/README.md

 # PeopleDepot

 PeopleDepot is a project of Hack for LA, a brigade of Code for America.
-PeopleDepot aims to provide a single source of truth as the backend infrastructure and database store for all Hack for LA projects, including data about people, program areas, and projects.
-PeopleDepot uses Django for its database and REST Framework and serves as a repository of information for other infrastructure projects (e.g., VRMS, Hack for LA Website, Civic Tech Index, Tables).
+PeopleDepot aims to provide a single source of truth as the backend infrastructure and data store for Hack for LA projects, including data about people, program areas, and projects.
+PeopleDepot uses PostgreSQL for its database and Django as the backend data model framework with Django REST Framework for the API layer.
+PeopleDepot's goal is to serve as a repository of information for other infrastructure projects (e.g., VRMS, Hack for LA Website, Civic Tech Index, Tables, etc).

 ## Project context